vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 When you deploy a virtual container host, `vic-machine` creates a folder named `VIC` on the target datastore,  in which to store all of the container images that you pull into a virtual container host.
 The `vic-machine` utility also places the VM files for the virtual container host appliance in the datastore that you designate as the image store, in a folder that has the same name as the virtual container host.
 The files for a container VM are stored in the image store in a folder that has the same name as the container.

 If you are deploying the virtual container host to a vCenter Server cluster, the datastore that you designate in the `image-store` option must be shared by at least two ESXi hosts in the cluster.
-Using non-shared datastores is possible, but limits the use of vSphere features such as vSphere vMotion and DRS.
+Using non-shared datastores is possible, but limits the use of vSphere features such as vSphere vMotion&reg; and VMware vSphere Distributed Resource Scheduler&trade; (DRS).

 You can designate the same datastore as the image store for multiple virtual container hosts.
 In this case, only one `VIC` folder is created in the datastore and container image files are made available to all of the virtual container hosts that use that image store.